EOSgithub/linked-blog-starter-md/Θεομαχία (Theomachia).md

 *(Unlocked by being Oathsworn to a Dragon)*

 ***Anathema***
-*"...not wrought for beasts... but for the end of ages...*
-*...born of starmetal... fallen through fate... shaped to end what should never die...*
-*...to the hand that dares... even Olympus... bares its throat...*
+*"not wrought for beasts... but for the end of ages... born of starmetal... fallen through fate... shaped to end what should never die... to the hand that dares... even Olympus... bares its throat...
-*...Anathema...
 Anathema...
-Anathema...*"

----
+Anathema...
+Anathema..."*